mysociety/fixmystreet/customising/static-pages.md

 of the contents of a file – you need a header and a footer include, but other than that the contents are up to you.

+If you want the page to be available in multiple languages, then name your file `team-LANG.html` for each language and it will automatically be used.
+For example, if your site is available in Welsh and French, you could have `team-cy.html` and `team-fr.html`

 <hr>

 If you wish to do more complex pages, or wish to then we recommend setting up